Date 03.06.2022

 Low in calories and high in fibre, vitamins, and antioxidants, berries may be one of the most delicious and healthiest foods you can eat.

 Berries are high in antioxidants like anthocyanins, ellagic acid, and resveratrol which help to protect your cells and reduce the risk of disease.
-Antioxidant ellagic acid may help decrease signs of skin aging related to sun exposure.
+Antioxidant ellagic acid may help decrease signs of skin ageing related to sun exposure.
 Studies suggest that berries may also protect your cells from high blood sugar and help increase insulin sensitivity.
 This was shown to occur in both healthy people and those with insulin resistance.

 Additionally, berries are high in fibre and provide many nutrients such as vitamin C, vitamin K1, manganese, copper, and folate.
 Berries also have high anti-inflammatory properties while also lowering cholesterol levels, helping to decrease the risk of heart disease.